-- c) All other women - 2.
-Men who meet criteria for Community Residential using ASAM Levels of Care - A. Facility and program shall meet all applicable standards for licensure as required by law, including fire, health, safety, staffing, and services.
-Additionally, residential treatment facilities must meet all applicable standards for mental health or alcohol/drug programs. - B. Housing and residential care providers shall maintain admission criteria approved by Mental Health Recovery Board which clearly defines who is to be served. - C. Facilities shall be maintained to promote the individual's self-reliance in a safe environment.
-Grounds and facilities should be maintained in a clean and sanitary manner, with reasonable privacy and personal space, and the maintenance of heating, ventilating, and air conditioning as appropriate with outside conditions. - D. The facility will compile an assessment and maintain a clinical record.
-The assessment will address the medical, emotional, behavioral, social, recreational, vocational, legal, and nutritional needs and resources.
+- 1. Facility and program shall meet all applicable standards for licensure as required by law, including fire, health, safety, staffing, and services.
+Additionally, residential treatment facilities must meet all applicable standards for mental health or alcohol/drug programs. - 2.
+Housing and residential care providers shall maintain admission criteria approved by Mental Health Recovery Board which clearly defines who is to be served. - 3.
+Facilities shall be maintained to promote the individual's self-reliance in a safe environment.
+Grounds and facilities should be maintained in a clean and sanitary manner, with reasonable privacy and personal space, and the maintenance of heating, ventilating, and air conditioning as appropriate with outside conditions. - 4.
+The facility will compile an assessment and maintain a clinical record.
+The assessment will address the medical, emotional, behavioral, social recreational, vocational, legal, and nutritional needs and resources.
 From this assessment, the facility will jointly develop a service plan with the assigned case manager and client.
-Family members and other significant caregiver involvement will be encouraged unless expressly denied by the client. - E. Discharge planning and targeted length of stay will be established and documented in the service plan within 5 (five) days of admission.
-Continued involvement must be thoroughly documented in the case record and service plan review(s). - F. The assigned case manager, client, family members, other significant caregivers and a licensed representative of the facility will review the assessment and service plan, at least monthly.
-The case manager and facility representative will document this in the case record, at least monthly. - G. The facility will offer daily programming that is scheduled and consistent with the treatment goals and objectives of the residential client. - H. Facility staff will assist the client in maintaining participation in services provided outside of the facility. - I. The facility will provide adjunctive therapeutic activities consistent with the service plan.
-They may include such activities as cooking, budgeting, personal hygiene, recreation and other social activities designed to incorporate family involvement. - J. The client will be discharged for the following reasons: - 1.
-The client's clinical condition has improved as evidenced by symptom reduction that warrants a less intensive level of care; - 2.
-The client is able to return to increased levels of independence; or, - 3.
-The client's clinical condition has deteriorated to the extent that a higher level of care is required. - K. The facility shall maintain a Board approved quality improvement plan. - L. Adequate staff shall be provided to meet the stated goals and purposes of the residential care facility. - M. Services are to be provided from the Women's Recovery Center located at 515 Martin Drive Xenia, Ohio and Sojourner, LLC located at 235 Industrial Park Dr, Franklin, OH and Sojourner locations in Hamilton, OH and Preble County for women as needed. - N. Provider will notify referring agency immediately by phone and in writing if client does not show for admission. - O. Provider will notify referring agency of any problems during treatment that may result in non-compliant discharge.
+Family members and other significant caregiver involvement will be encouraged unless expressly denied by the client. - 5.
+Discharge planning and targeted length of stay will be established and documented in the service plan within 5 (five) days of admission.
+Continued involvement must be thoroughly documented in the case record and service plan review(s). - 6.
+The assigned case manager, client, family members, other significant caregivers and a licensed representative of the facility will review the assessment and service plan, at least monthly.
+The case manager and facility representative will document this in the case record, at least monthly. - 7.
+The facility will offer daily programming that is scheduled and consistent with the treatment goals and objectives of the residential client. - 8.
+Facility staff will assist the client in maintaining participation in services provided outside of the facility. - 9.
+The facility will provide adjunctive therapeutic activities consistent with the service plan.
+They may include such activities as cooking, budgeting, personal hygiene, recreation and other social activities designed to_incorporate family involvement. - 10.
+The client will be discharged for the following reasons: - 11.
+The client's clinical condition has improved as evidenced by symptom reduction that warrants a less intensive level of care; - 12.
+The client is able to return to increased levels of independence; or, - 13.
+The client's clinical condition has deteriorated to the extent that a higher level of care is required. - 14.
+The facility shall maintain a Board approved quality improvement plan.

-- P. Provider shall notify referring agency with discharge date and will arrange for transition and discharge. - Q. Provider will maintain waiting list specific to opiate use disorder for clients that are referred or seek services on their own according to ORC 5122-9-01, refer also to MHRB Policy 1-7.
+- 15. Adequate staff shall be provided to meet the stated goals and purposes of the residential care facility. - 16.
+Services are to be provided from the Women's Recovery Center located at 515 Martin Drive Xenia, Ohio and Sojourner, LLC located at 235 Industrial Park Dr, Franklin, OH and Sojourner locations in Hamilton, OH and Preble County for women as needed - 17.
+Provider will notify the referring agency immediately by phone and in writing if the client does not show for admission. - 18.
+Provider will notify the referring agency of any problems during treatment that may result in non-compliant discharge. - 19.
+Provider shall notify the referring agency with the discharge date and will arrange for transition and discharge. - 20.
+Provider will maintain a waiting list specific to opiate use disorder for clients that are referred to or seek services on their own according to ORC 5122-9-01, refer also to MHRB Policy 1-7

-Outpatient and Intensive Outpatient Substance Use and Addictive Disorders Treatment
+Policy 4-2: Outpatient and Intensive Outpatient Substance Use and Addictive Disorders Treatment